ACT Scores: Everything You Need to Know

 Composite Scores

-To make your composite, or overall, score, the test maker then averages your four scores on all sections.
+To make your composite, or overall, score, the test maker then averages your three scores on English, Math, and Reading.
 This is also scored using the 1-36 ACT scale.
+If you take them, Science and Writing are scored separately.

 So what is a good ACT composite score?
 Many factors will help you determine what a good ACT composite score is for you.
 But before we get into that, know that the composite score is not the only score that matters!
 The ACT score report will provide you even more information about your test-taking experience in the form of subscores.